Book on Good Practices

 - Further clarify the content of human rights obligations related to access to safe drinking water and sanitation;

-- Make recommendations that could help the realization of the Millennium Development Goals (MDG), and particularly of the Goal 7;
+- Make recommendations that could help realize the Millennium Development Goals (MDG);

 - Prepare a compendium of good practices related to access to safe drinking water and sanitation.

-While the work of human rights bodies has often focused on the violations of human rights, the Independent Expert welcomed the opportunity to identify good practices that address the question of how human rights obligations related to sanitation and water are being implemented.
+While the work of human rights bodies has often focused on the violations of human rights, she welcomed the opportunity to identify good practices that address the question of how human rights obligations related to sanitation and water are being implemented.

-In a first step, the Special Rapporteur undertook to determine criteria for identifying ‘good practices’.
-As ‘good’ is a subjective notion, it seemed critical to first elaborate criteria against which to judge a practice from a human rights perspective, and then apply the same criteria to all practices under consideration.
-Such criteria for the identification of good practices were discussed with various stakeholders at a workshop convened by the Independent Expert in Lisbon in October 2009.
+First, the Special Rapporteur undertook to determine criteria for identifying ‘good practices’.
+The criteria were discussed with various stakeholders at a workshop in Lisbon in October 2009.
 The outcome was the definition of 10 criteria, 5 of which are normative criteria (availability, accessibility, quality/safety, affordability, acceptability), and 5 are cross-cutting ones (non-discrimination, participation, accountability, impact, sustainability).

 A progress report on the compilation of good practices was published on 1 July 2010 and is available in all UN languages: English Français Español العربية 中文 русский

 The compendium is available in all UN languages: English Français Español العربية 中文 русский

 In March 2012 she presented a more detailed book of good practices in realising the rights to water and sanitation, On the Right Track, which discusses the practices in greater detail, and debates some of the more difficult issues.

-Book on good practices in realising the rights to water and sanitation: E F S
+Book on good practices in realising the rights to water and sanitation: English Français Español